iamtheyammer/fetch-ford-service-manuals/README.md

 This bot downloads the **entire** workshop manual and **all** wiring diagrams for the vehicle you set up.

+### **All vehicles:** Wiring diagrams

+Wiring diagrams will be in `outputpath/Wiring`.
+There's also a `toc.json` file with the table of contents for the wiring diagrams.

+### **2003 or newer:** Workshop manual

 The folder structure in the output directory will mimic the structure on PTS, so if a file has a path like `1: General Information -> 00: Service Information -> 100-00 General Information -> About this Manual`, it will be in the folder `outputpath/1: General Information/00: Service Information/100-00 General Information/About this Manual.pdf`.

-Wiring diagrams will be in `outputpath/Wiring`.

 The `cover.html` file contains the book's cover and a table of contents laid out in bullet points.
 The tree of those bullet points directly maps to the file structure of the downloaded manual.
 Note that some characters are not allowed in file/folder names, so characters like slashes, colons, and more are replaced with dashes when saving.

 The `toc.json` file contains the computer-readable table of contents, with the name mapped to the "document number", which is used to fetch the PDF.

-### Truncated filenames
+#### Truncated filenames

 Most operating systems limit filenames to 255 bytes (not 255 characters).
 For filenames over 200 characters (which are fairly rare), the downloader will truncate the name, then add ` (docID truncated)` onto the end.

 If you're having trouble finding a document with a long name, search for it in `toc.json`, where it will be a key with a value.
 That value is the `docID` which will be in the filename.

+### **2002 or older:** Workshop manual

+Vehicles from 2002 or older have a different structure in the manual, so thsi took just uses teh alphabetical index, meaning the output is a bit different.
+You simply get a flat structure with all pages in the manual in the output folder you specified.

+You can easily browse the manual by opening `outputpath/AA_Table_Of_Contents.html`-- all the links work except for the letters at the top.

+There are also a few special files:

+- `AA_Table_Of_Contents.html` is a special, processed table of contents where all the links work!
+Open it in your browser to navigate the manual.
+- `AAA_alphabeticalIndex.json` is a JSON file with all the links in the alphabetical index.
+It's not as useful as the table of contents, but it's there if you need it.
+It's a result of the processing script.
+- `AAA_originalTableOfContents.html` is the original table of contents, so the links don't work.
+It's there if you need it.
+It's a result of the processing script.

+These files are prefixed with `AAA` so they appear at the top of the file list in most file browsers.

 ## FAQ